lycheetw/facebook_video_speed_controller/README.md

 ## How
 The main idea is using html5 video tag to control playing speed.
 1. Using `MutationObserver` to catch new video block when user scrolling web page.
-2. Adding control panel into setting block
+2. Adding speed option into setting block
+3. Using `video.playbackRate` to speed up/down playing speed.

 ## TODO